cynic-net/git-commit-filetree/README.md

-`git-commit-filetree` is a git command that takes an arbitrary tree of files (typically not part of a Git repository's working copy) and commits that file tree to the end of a given branch.
-It can be run as a standalone script, or installed as a git command.
+`git-commit-filetree` is a git command that takes an arbitrary tree of files (typically not part of a Git repository's working copy) and commits that tree to the tip of a given branch.
+It can be run as a standalone script or installed as a git subcommand.

 Usage: `git commit-filetree <branch> <path>`